 To solve the problem is as easy as making a phone call to your local council or the water board in your area to ask what type of water you have where you live.
-The water board will be able to help you and probably tell you the pH level and whether your water is hard water or not.
+The water board will help you and probably tell you the pH level and whether your water is hard water or not.

-AeroGarden says the best thing to do is change the water to distilled water in your AeroGarden System and add the correct amount of nutrients.
-Alternatively, you could fill a container with tap water that has a wide opening and let it sit for 24 hours, this will allow Chlorine to dissipate.
+AeroGarden says the best thing to do is change the water to distilled water in your AeroGarden System and add the correct nutrients.
+Alternatively, you could fill a container with tap water that has a wide opening and let it sit for 24 hours, and this will allow Chlorine to dissipate.

 What is the correct pH balance for my AeroGarden

 Buy a pH testing kit and test your water.
 The correct pH level for your water is 5.5 to 5.9.
 The ideal level is 5.8.